felipe300/felipe300/README.md

-<h3 align="center">A self-taught developer and an eager student in HTML, CSS, JavaScript, and TypeScrip, but I'm gonna be honest I love Astro.
-Currently, I'm completing FronendMaster and Talento Digital Bootcamp.</h3>
+<h3 align="center">A self-taught developer and an eager student in HTML, CSS, JavaScript, and TypeScript, but I'm gonna be honest I love Astro.
+Currently, I'm learning Rust and Neovim</h3>

-- 🌱 I’m currently learning **Rust, Typescript, and Astro**

 <h3 align="left">Connect with me:</h3>
 <p align="left">